 Android is Google's mobile OS, so the Android 4.4 KitKat update was always bound to land on certain Nexus devices.
 Unfortunately, the word 'certain' is key.

 Google is only supporting the Nexus 4, Nexus 7 (both editions) and Nexus 10, with the updates for the tablets now finally here - although shorn of the Google Experience launcher, which seems to be something to do with the larger devices being unable to handle the transparent bar at the bottom of the screen.

 This is taking a while though - not everyone has got the update yet, but it is rolling out slowly, so stay tuned to the 'System updates' section of your menu to see when it arrives.

 Reasons touted are that it doesn't fit in Google's 18-month update window, and that Texas Instruments no longer make mobile chips, so is unable to provide support.

-Both the Samsung Galaxy Note 3 and Samsung Galaxy S4 are currently receiving the updates in Poland and South Korea, with other territories currently being prepped to receive KitKat.
-With any luck it shouldn't be too long until the update is passed over to the rest of globe.
+Both the Samsung Galaxy Note 3 and Samsung Galaxy S4 are currently receiving the updates in Poland and South Korea, while the Note 3 is also now available on AT&T in the US, while Galaxy S4 users on Sprint should now be getting the update, with other territories currently being prepped to receive KitKat.
+With any luck it shouldn't be too long until the update is passed over to the rest of the globe.